 - NBA (24-second shot clock @ 48mins/game) = (120) possessions minimum

-For some reason, when people see this, they think it’s absurd to suggest that a high school level basketball game, in 2010, could only have four possessions.
-It’s seems archaic (circa 1970s), right?
+For some reason, when people see this, they think it’s absurd to suggest that a high school level basketball game could only have four possessions in this day-and-age.
+It seems archaic (circa the 1970s), right?

-In the ‘shot clock game’ with only 24 seconds, at a minimum you’re looking at 120 possessions.
-That’s 120 opportunities where decisions have to be made… a minimum of 120 late clock situations… a minimum of 120… well, hopefully you get my point.
+In the ‘shot clock game’ with only 24 seconds, at a minimum, we’re looking at getting 100 possessions.
+That’s 100 opportunities where decisions have to be made… a minimum of 100 late clock situations… a minimum of 100… well, hopefully, you get my point.

 IMPACT: Improved offensively skilled players.

 By simply changing the rules within which we play, we could drastically improve the quality of basketball player that’s produced in North America.
-The rules alone would force us as coaches to teach more effectively.
+FIBA rules and a short(-er) shot clock alone would force us as coaches to teach more effectively .

-What do you think about the FIBA game and the 24-second shot clock?
-Would it help or hurt athlete development?
+What do you see as the downside to FIBA game and the 24-second shot clock?
+Would it help or hurt player development?

-FOOD FOR THOUGHT: There are 212 basketball playing countries in the world, only one doesn’t play FIBA rules… USA!
+- There are 213 national federations governing basketball in the world, only one doesn’t play by FIBA rules: U-S-A! 😰 [per FIBA.basketball]